 As mentioned, even if you faithfully practice good oral hygiene, you may not be able to prevent the development of all tartar on your teeth.
 Tartar develops when saliva minerals calcify or harden the plaque on your teeth.
 Plaque is sticky and soft and develops constantly.
 It’s thus important to maintain oral hygiene by properly brushing and flossing daily to get rid of plaque before it solidifies into tartar.

 Flossing and brushing can help minimize the formation of tartar, but regular periodontal maintenance is needed to professionally clear out what has built up.
 During your maintenance appointment, our hygienist will assess and record the depths of your periodontal pockets as well as check for unseen periodontal problems.

 Our periodontist will suggest how often you need periodontal maintenance.
 This will depend on the form of gum disease you suffer from, the kind of periodontal treatment you’ve received previously, how you responded to the treatment, as well as how fast you develop plaque.
 However, the most critical factor is how committed you are to maintaining proper oral hygiene at home.

 If you’ve been diagnosed with periodontal disease, you can trust us to treat you.
+We can educate you on all aspects of periodontal care.
 Thanks to our periodontal maintenance services, our experienced professionals will help you regain your previous sparking smile.
 For more periodontal maintenance information or how it can help improve your smile, please free to contact Loretto Family Dentistry at (940) 287-3535 any time to arrange a consultation.